College and Career Readiness Model (CCRM)

 Helping historically underserved students earn college credit before high school graduation

-The Early College High School (ECHS) model blends high school and college coursework to let students earning a high school diploma simultaneously earn up to two years (60 hours) of transferrable college credit — tuition-free.
-The program puts higher education within reach of students who may otherwise be unlikely to attend college and helps them prepare for a college environment
+The Early College High School (ECHS) model blends high school and college coursework to provide at-risk and historically underserved students and students who wish to accelerate their learning the opportunity to earn an associate’s degree and/or 60 hours of college credit — tuition-free.
+The program puts higher education within reach of students who may otherwise be unlikely to attend college and helps them prepare for a college environment.

 Texas Science, Technology, Engineering and Mathematics (T-STEM)